LaunchCo/donut_s/README.md

 # eyeLLM

-This repo is intended to be a public, open-source, simple inference engine for Vision Models.
+eyeLLM is intended to act as an inference engine for visual models.

+**Objectives:**

+- Run *most* visual models from a CLI
+- Utilize GPU when available for fast inference
+- Expose an endpoint on a local port that accepts images and instruction